framboise-pi/Mr-Skolkov/README.md

 # Mr-Skolkov
 For tele-workers: start time counters attached to work missions.
 Get how much work time spent for each mission.
+ATTENTION: Please only install for Local Area Network use.
+Not meant for anything else than using it as a local tool, password are stored clear.

 <p align="center">
   <img src="core/imgz/background/background_MrSkolkov_02.jpg" width="350" title="Mr. Skolkov">